dell/csm-docs/content/docs/getting-started/installation/helm/modules/observability/_index.md

    ```
 {{< /hide >}}

-### When Container Storage Module for Observability does not use the Authorization module
+### When Container Storage Modules for Observability does not use the Authorization module

-In this case all storage system requests made by Container Storage Module Observability will not be routed through the Authorization module.
+In this case all storage system requests made by Container Storage Modules Observability will not be routed through the Authorization module.
 The following must be performed:

 {{< hide class="1">}}
 #### CSI Driver for PowerFlex